9 ECTS credits

 • Graduates can independently include, process and discuss the complex reality of urban life in their analyses;

-• Graduates can in groups describe and analyse policies regarding city, order, crime and fear of crime based on theoretical insights about the urban, including public space;
+• Graduates can in groups describe and analyze policies regarding city, order, crime and fear of crime based on theoretical insights about the urban, including public space;

-• Graduates can handle various sources of information (photo, film, etc.) in a scientific and creative manner to document fear and (dis)order in the city;
+• Graduates can produce and handle various sources of information (photo, film, digital maps, etc.) in a scientific and creative manner to document fear and (dis)order in the city;

 • Graduates can independently read, understand, and process scientific literature in English coming from both criminology, urban studies, and social geography;

-• Graduates can produce a written material on the intersection between criminology, social geography, and urban studies;
+• Graduates can produce written material on the intersection between criminology, social geography, and urban studies;

-• Graduates are able to think critically and discuss policies to tackle fear and disorder in an urban context;
+• Graduates are able to think critically and discuss policies to tackle fear, disorder, and conflicts in an urban context;

 • Graduates are able to orally express and defend their knowledge and insights in English.